 Wednesday – Usually my Main Editing Day!
 This is also another day I reserve to stay at home and go HAM on editing images from weddings and on more client work like designing albums, sending out questionnaires, organizing upcoming wedding day information, etc. I also go through my weekly “tracking” checklist on this day!
 My tracking checklist comprises of making sure my business finances are in order with receipts uploaded for each business transaction in QuickBooks, tracking mileage, making sure all invoices are paid, looking through social analytics, tracking where my inquiries are coming from, and prepping any client gifts or photography gear & information for upcoming weddings / shoots!

 Thursday – One of my favorite days since I get to work on internal business projects!
-Sometimes this looks like updating my website or tweaking a wedding or portrait workflow or it’s working on bigger projects like launching mentoring sessions for other photographers, etc!
+Sometimes this looks like updating my website or tweaking a wedding or portrait workflow or it’s working on bigger projects like launching digital products for other photographers, etc!
 This has been in the past how I’ve carved out time to work ON the business to elevate it!
 Again, I’m a HUGE lover of Trello so my business projects each have their own board on my Business Dev board and then cards with checklists of how to complete the project – so I never miss a to-do!